lechium/Breezy/README.md

 # Breezy
 Jailbreak implementation &amp; research for AirDrop on tvOS

-'''On 12+ you need a special entitlement added to your application for it to appear as an airdrop server: com.apple.private.airdrop.settings'''
+**On 12+ you need a special entitlement added to your application for it to appear as an airdrop server: com.apple.private.airdrop.settings**

-Calling the AirDrop server view
+## Calling the AirDrop server view

 ```Objective-C